 The High Commission can affix an apostille or authentication to some Australian public documents.
 This process ensures the authenticity of those documents and can be complex.
 Not all documents are the same, and the process can require additional verification by consular officers before affixing any apostille/authentication.

-The following Australian public documents may be able to have an apostille/authentication applied to it immediately during our usual walk-in service:
+The following Australian public documents may be able to have an apostille/authentication applied to it immediately during your appointment:

 • Certificates issued by a State/Territory Registry of Births, Deaths & Marriages